Matthew Simpson, LMHC · Washington State · Telehealth

 Exhausted.

-A lot of Matt's clients are men who resonate with No More Mr. Nice Guy or Nice Gal patterns: conflict avoidance, covert contracts, resentment, approval-seeking, and difficulty asking directly for what they want.
+A lot of my clients are men dealing with Nice Guy Syndrome — No More Mr. Nice Guy patterns: conflict avoidance, covert contracts, resentment, approval-seeking, and difficulty asking directly for what they want.

 See How It Works